ProjectEleanor/ESPHome-Devices/README.md

 # ESPHome-Devices
+All files required to create the new device for Project Eleanor.

+## Files Included
-YAML Device Definitions for Devices created for ProjectEleanor
+ESPHome YAML Device Definitions
+HomeAssistant YAML
+Parts List
+Schematics
+Nextion HMI file and assets